tryterra/TerraSwift/README.md

 # TerraSwift

 This library allows developers to connect to TERRA ENABLING DEVELOPERS LTD. through Swift (implemented with Swift5.0).
 This library uses HealthKit for iOS v13+.
 It thus would not work on iPad or MacOS or any platform that does not support [Apple HealthKit](https://developer.apple.com/health-fitness/).
-(Must have signing capabilities for Healthkit and enable Background Delivery)
+(Must have signing capabilities for Healthkit)

 The package must be added as a dependency to your project.
 This can be done simply by editting your App's dependencies and adding `TerraSwift` as a dependency with the following location: `https://github.com/tryterra/TerraSwift.git`.